pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   to automatically discover all packages and subpackages.
 In this case, the list of packages will be `example_pkg` as that's the only package present.
-- ``classifiers`` tell the index and :ref:`pip` some additional metadata about your pckage.
+- ``classifiers`` tell the index and :ref:`pip` some additional metadata about your package.
 In this case, the package is only compatible with Python 3, is licensed under the MIT license, and is OS-independent.
 You should always include at least which version(s) of Python your package works on, which license your package is available under, and which operating systems